catalyst/moodle-auth_basic/README.md

 Unlike the core 'no authentication' plugin, this still requires real users and does proper password checks.
 It can be set to ignore the auth type against the account, eg manual, ldap, smtp so can be used side by side with other auth plugins, as long as those plugins store or cache the password, ie prevent_local_passwords() returns false for those plugins.
 So it can only be used with existing accounts and doesn't create accounts.

+There is a bonus features which is a 'master password' mode.
+This is defintely not for production use and you have to jump through some tiny hoops to turn it on so it can't be used accidentally.
+But when it's set up it enables you to not only log in as anyone with the same password, but also to randomly select who to log in as well.
+This makes it trivial to run things like simple 1-liner load tests using Apache Bench.
+See below for details.

 From a security perspective this auth plugin is exactly as secure as the manual auth plugin, so this should only be used in conjuntion with https.

 Branches